Patrouilleur Outre-mer: Construction

-The POM will be named in honour of Free French fighters from the overseas regions where the ships are to be based.
+The POM are named in honour of Free French fighters from the overseas regions where the ships are to be based.
 The ceremony for the beginning of the construction of the first ship, Auguste Bénébig, took place on 8 October 2020 during a visit of Armed Forces Minister Florence Parly at the Socarenam shipyard in Saint-Malo.
 The ship was launched on 15 October 2021 at Saint-Malo, and towed to Boulogne-sur-Mer where she arrived on 18 October for her fitting out.
 She started trials on 26 July 2022, partly from the naval base in Brest.
-The commissioning is expected for early 2023 after arrival in Nouméa.
+She was commissioned in July 2023 after arriving in Nouméa.

 Characteristics

 The Félix Éboué-class vessels displace 1,300 tons fully loaded., with a length of 80 m, a beam of 11.8 m, and draught of 3.5 m.
 The crew is made up of 30 sailors, but they can accommodate 29 passengers and support combat divers.
 They are designed to operate in strong heat and high hygrometry during thirty days, with their own craning capabilities.
-They have two 8 m swift inflatable boats and an Airbus Aliaca unmanned aircraft system (UAS) drone.
+They have two 8 m swift inflatable boats and an Survey Copter Aliaca UAV.
 The drone, capable of up to three-hour missions over a 50 km range, is launched by catapult and recovered automatically via a net.
 Eleven Aliaca UAS systems are being delivered to the French Navy by 2023 and thirteen more by 2025.

 The ships are fitted with a Lyncea combat system made by Nexeya.
 The same system has been installed on Floréal-class and D'Estienne d'Orves-class patrol vessels since 2009.
 Surveillance radars are made by Hensoldt.
 Armament comprises a Nexter Narwhal 20 mm autogun at the bow, and four mounts for 12.7 mm and 7.62 mm machine guns.